-Management and performance fee

-According to the Fund Management Agreement, the Fund Manager is remunerated for its activities as follows:
+Management and performance fee: According to the Fund Management Agreement, the Fund Manager is remunerated for its activities as follows:

 - Cost recovery component: the Supervisory Board agrees to an annual budget payable monthly in advance, with reconciliation to actual costs at year end.
-For the current period, the Fund Manager received EUR 4,783 equal to USD 5,297 (2015: EUR 4,693 equaling USD 5,243); - Performance fee: the Fund Manager receives an annual Performance fee driven by parameters agreed with the Supervisory Board of the Fund and approved by shareholders.
-The total performance fee taken into account (accrued) for the year 2016 amounts to USD 876.14 Together with the approved surplus over the performance fee estimate accrued for the year 2015 of USD 102, the total performance fee recognized in the 2016 statement of comprehensive income amounts to USD 978.
-In 2015 the total recognized performance fee amounted to USD 1,311, representing the accrued performance fee for the performance over the year 2015 of USD 1,013, plus the approved surplus over the performance fee estimate accrued for the year 2014 of USD 298.
+For the current period, the Fund Manager received EUR 4,971 equal to USD 5,544 (2016: EUR 4,783 equaling USD 5,297); - Annual performance fee: the Fund Manager receives an annual performance fee driven by parameters agreed with the Supervisory Board of the Fund and approved by shareholders.
+The total performance fee taken into account (accrued) for the year 2017 amounts to USD 1,0587.
+Together with the approved surplus over the performance fee estimate accrued for the year 2016 of USD 159, the total performance fee recognized in the 2017 statement of comprehensive income amounts to USD 1,217.
+In 2016 the total recognized performance fee amounted to USD 978, representing the accrued performance fee for the performance over the year 2016 of USD 876, plus the approved surplus over the performance fee estimate accrued for the year 2015 of USD 102. - Long-term incentive fee: a Carried Interest clause whereby the Fund Manager was scheduled to receive a portion of any excess value realized on any transfer of Class A or Class B shares over their original issuance value expired on 5 September 2017 without any payment ever having been made to the Fund Manager.
+An alternative scheme focusing on the achievement of strategic milestones set by the Supervisory Board will be proposed to the Fund's investors at the General Meeting of May 2018.